v-a-s-a/toy_bbvi/README.md

 ## GPU support

 Distributions.jl also may not play nicely with GPUs!
-See: